KxSystems/docs-v1/docs/tutorials/licensing.md

 ### Commercial kdb+

-Use of commercial 64-bit kdb+ is licensed by your agreement with Kx.
+Use of commercial kdb+ is covered by your license agreement with Kx.

 Your copy of kdb+ will need access to a valid license key file.